oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Security considerations in this section help achieve the following properties:

-* Claim values issued by the Issuer cannot be obtained by the adversary,
-	- if the Holder did not intend to disclose them,
+* Claim values issued by the Issuer cannot be obtained by the adversary, if the Holder did not intend to disclose them.
-	- even if the content of the protocol exchange was observed.
-* Claim values that are not issued by the Issuer cannot be successfully verified by the Verifier,
-  - if the Holder forged the Disclosures.
+* Claim values that are not issued by the Issuer cannot be successfully verified by the Verifier, if the Holder forged the Disclosures.

 ## Mandatory digest computation of the revealed claim values by the Verifier